Rendering Software for Mac in 2026: What Runs Native, What Needs a Workaround

 Lumion doesn’t work on Mac computers, and its developer doesn’t plan on making it compatible anytime soon.

-While you can download Lumion on your Mac and run it using Apple's Bootcamp software for Windows 10, it's not recommended (or supported) because of being buggy and not using your Mac's hardware efficiently.
+While you can download Lumion on your Mac and run it using Apple's Boot Camp software for Windows 10, it's not recommended (or supported) because it's buggy and doesn't use your Mac's hardware efficiently.
 Aside from that, your MacBook would need an Intel CPU (Apple's M1, M2, and M3 CPUs are not compatible).

 V-Ray for Mac